Yield gap between China and US widens to highest since 2007 after surprise rate cut

-SHANGHAI/SINGAPORE, Aug 16 (Reuters) - Yield differentials between China and the United States widened to their highest 16 years on Wednesday, as investors speculated that China's central bank would ease monetary policy further after a surprise rate cut, even if it puts the yuan under pressure.
+SHANGHAI/SINGAPORE, Aug 16 (Reuters) - Yield differentials between China and the U.S. widened to their highest in 16 years on Wednesday, as investors speculated that China's central bank would ease monetary policy further after a surprise rate cut, even if it puts the yuan under pressure.

 Earlier in the session, the PBOC also ramped up liquidity injection by offering the most short-term cash through seven-day reverse repos in open market operations since February.
 CN/MMT